boutiqueforaweek/boutiqueforaweek.github.io/pages/volunteers/opportunities.md

 ## Classic Volunteer Slots:

 Classic volunteer slots are scheduled just before, during, and after the sale.
-These slots require time at the sale&#8217;s location. <a href="https://www.mysalemanager.net/wrk_mobworkerlogin.aspx">Volunteer registration</a> for our Fall 2021 Sale opens in the summer!
+These slots require time at the sale&#8217;s location. <a href="https://www.mysalemanager.net/wrk_mobworkerlogin.aspx">Volunteer registration</a> for our Fall 2021 Sale opens on July 6th!

 Time slots are available in 4-hour shifts.
 By volunteering, you will get to shop the day before Consignors and two days before the general public.